lovecosma/lovecosma.github.io/_posts/2020-10-18-user_authentication_with_react-redux.markdown

 ```

-This will create a scaffold for the users table that accepts the listed attributes.
-The user model will need to accept  a password digest in order to add layers of security to the authentication process.
-This is being made available by gem 'bcrypt'.
-To account for this, we must add to the users model:
+ To account for the password_digest we must add to the users model:

 ```
 // users.rb